PSLmodels/ParamTools/docs/api/guide.md

 [**Custom Adjustment Formats and Logic**](/api/custom-adjust/) Customize the adjustment format and logic to meet your project's needs.

 [**Custom types**](/api/custom-types/) Add custom types for your parameters' values, labels, and members.

-_Documentation on these parts of the API coming soon:_

-**Array access:** Access parameter values as NumPy arrays.

-**Query:** Powerful query language for selecting parameter values based on their associated labels.